The Crown of Thorns

 Then they led Him away to be crucified.

-What got my attention was the crown of thorns that were driven mercilessly into His precious head, His mind and flesh pierced so violently, blood ran into his eyes and face.
-Then I discovered how the the ark of the covenant and its “mercy seat” was made of wood cut from the Acacia tree.
+What got my attention was the crown of thorns that were driven mercilessly into His precious head, His mind and flesh pierced so violently, that blood ran into his eyes and face.
+Then I discovered how the ark of the covenant and its “mercy seat” was made of wood cut from the Acacia tree.
 This tree has thorns at least four inches long with toxic leaves and pods.
 Why would the Lord instruct Moses to use the wood from such a toxic tree?
 Everything in nature has a way of protecting itself.
-Could it be this wood symbolizes God’s protection of the contents which speaks of His Covenant and Mercy Seat while Cherubim Guard it with constant focus?
+Could it be this wood symbolizes God’s protection of the contents which speaks of His Covenant and Mercy Seat while Cherubim guard it with constant focus?

 There is much written about the physical torment of Christ’s suffering, during the flogging, and while pierced to the tree.
 But I believe the thorns on His Head speak of the mental suffering while maintaining His Sovereignty.
 As He prayed before He drank the cup of His ordained commission, great drops of blood fell from His face, knowing He would be exposed to our impure thoughts.
-And His submission to God produced the anguish of everyone’s sin and shame without escape, never experiencing separation, an ill conscience, impure thoughts, bitterness, nor fear.
+His submission to God produced the anguish of everyone’s sin and shame without escape, never experiencing separation, an ill conscience, impure thoughts, bitterness, or fear.
 His conscience was pierced through and through for our sakes, for our rescue.
 He was put to shame so we would not experience the conscious shame of our iniquities.

-Anyone whose been through a deep depression from guilt, discouragement, and/or the devil’s accusations can relate just a nano second of how Christ also suffered tremendously, mentally, emotionally , silently and privately, as the darkness covered the earth.
+Anyone whose been through a deep depression from guilt, discouragement, and/or the devil’s accusations can relate just a nanosecond of how Christ also suffered tremendously, mentally, emotionally, silently, and privately, as the darkness covered the earth.

 Dear Heavenly Father, Your Son not only took on physical suffering but mental and emotional suffering, too.
-We’ll never know the extent of what it cost Him to deliver us from sin so He could present those who accept your salvation, one day, sanctified, cleansed , to you.
+We’ll never know the extent of what it cost Him to deliver us from sin so He could present those who accept your salvation, one day, sanctified, cleansed, to you.

 Thank You, Jesus, for giving your all, may we learn to give our all, too.